Prakash2403/ultron/ultron/actions/README.md

        12. Sets values that users are able to set under the “Account” tab of their settings page.
        13. Block a user.
        14. Search tweets based on keywords.

+## google_search.py
+    1. Scrapes through the first page of Google Search for a given search query and displays all the links of that page.
+    2. It also asks the user to select which link to open
+    3. The link is then opened in a new tab of the default web browser